crypticmeta/adderral_auction/README.md

   - Uses network from `env.btcNetwork` (`NEXT_PUBLIC_BTC_NETWORK`).
   - Limits `supportedWallets` to `Unisat`, `Xverse`, `Leather` (Phantom excluded).
   - Optionally receives current balance for display.

+### Global Network Tag & Env Guard
+- Header shows a small tag with the current frontend network and testing flag (e.g. `mainnet TEST`).
+- A global guard component fetches backend status from `/api/status` and blocks the UI with a fullscreen warning if:
+  - Frontend `NEXT_PUBLIC_BTC_NETWORK` != backend `BTC_NETWORK`, or
+  - Frontend `NEXT_PUBLIC_TESTING` != backend `TESTING`.
+- Update envs to resolve and refresh the app.

 ### Reset DB Button (Dev-only)
 - `ResetDbButton.tsx` adds an AbortController with a 15s timeout for `/api/auction/reseed` to avoid hanging requests and shows a friendly timeout error.